 The curriculum is taught using a PowerPoint presentation and begins with the key recommendations from the Dietary Guidelines for Americans 2010 as they pertain to calcium.
 All of the student handouts are found in their workbook which includes a page for notes each day.
 Fun student worksheets for Lessons one and two can be used in class or for homework.
 Lesson three and four worksheets are completed in class and checked for comprehension.
 Lesson five utilizes advertising videos and a 25 question game that is played on teams and summarizes all of the information learned that week.
 Important vocabulary words are underlined throughout the lessons and definitions are listed in the appendix.
 Supplemental information is included for instructors on the 2010 Dietary Guidelines, the importance of calcium for teens and facts about osteoporosis.
 The curriculum is designed to meet the knowledge and skills mandated in the Nevada State Standards for Health.

 |Developer: ||Nevada Nutrition Network|

 |Use Restrictions: ||May copy for educational purposes.|

-Adolescent-focused, the curriculum does a good job providing students lessons on how much calcium they need and why it is important.
-Experiments teach them about the relationship between calcium and bone strength using readily available materials, and food labels are used to find calcium and determine how the foods fit their daily calcium needs.
-Practical information about how to read labels including teaching what “good” and “excellent” source means as well as an easy way to use the Daily Values will help facilitate learning and behavior change.
+Experiments teach adolescents about the relationship between calcium and bone strength using readily available materials.
+Food labels are used to find calcium and determine how the foods fit their daily calcium needs.
 The practical idea of adding a zero to the %DV calcium on the Nutrition Facts Label to estimate the milligrams calcium in the food is a good way to help the student add-up and try to reach their 1300 mg/day for adolescents.

 |Borrow it from the National Agricultural Library (NAL)|